norwoodj/helm-docs/README.md

 ## values.yaml metadata
 This tool can parse descriptions and defaults of values from `values.yaml` files.
 The defaults are pulled directly from the yaml in the file.

-Descriptions can be added for parameters by specifying the full path of the value and a particular comment format.
-I invite you to check out the [example-charts](./example-charts) to see how this is done in practice.
-In order to add a description for a parameter you need only put a comment somewhere in the file of the format:
+It was formerly the case that descriptions had to be specified with the full path of the yaml field.
+This is no longer the case, although it is still supported.
+Where before you would document a values.yaml like so:

 ```yaml
 controller: